UTAH PLANT & TREE CARE

 Upon planting, everything is deep soaked and thoroughly watered.
 We stake major trees to ensure that they grow straight and that the root balls do not move (we remove the stakes after 12 months).
 Any root movement tends to disrupt the tiny new growth and create further shock.
 We have invested in a transplant fertilizer system that we perform immediately after planting.
 Finally, we observe a project for the first 3 weeks to keep a close eye on all material.

-A major reason for material shock is too much water and extreme conditions such as high heat and high winds.
+A major reason for material shock is too much water and extreme conditions such as high heat and high winds that sometimes plague less experienced Salt Lake City garden landscaping companies.
 When these things occur, the leaves will start to droop and dry out.
 This is the way that the plant/tree saves all nutrients to the core.
 If the conditions are resolved, the plant/tree may promote new growth within the same season.
 Otherwise, it will happen the following spring.
 Please let us know if any of your material is struggling so that we can offer recommendations.
 This is one area that you will need to pay close attention to at first!

 A common tendency is to apply more water to material when it is struggling.
 Before doing that, check to see how wet the soil is.
 If the soil is soggy, that is a primary indicator that the material is too wet and needs to dry out.
 You will be surprised how quickly the material bounces back when it dries out.